 - Employers who do not comply with wage laws for the sake of the holidays - In order for non-exempt, hourly workers to attend mandatory holiday work events, they must at least receive a minimum wage for each hour they participate.
 Employers who force these workers to attend such events without pay are breaking Texas and federal wage laws.

-If your employer is violating your employee rights in Houston, contact Shellist Lazarz Slobin LLP today at (713) 352-3433 to discuss your case with our legal team.
+If your employer is violating your employee rights in Houston, contact Shellist Lazarz Slobin today at (713) 352-3433 to discuss your case with our legal team.